Workshop: Your Perfect do-it-yourself Business Model Tutorial.

 Business Model Nr.
 1: Growth Hacking.

-it’s a work in progress, please come back next week.
+it’s a work in Progress, please come back next week.
 Hu?
 What‘s that?
 What is that?
-If you go this way, that’s a typical slogan.
+Oh.
+Whow!
+Really? – And what could i do with your device once it’s ready? – hm.
+It looks weird, so does it have any visible advantage right now? – If you go this way, that’s a typical slogan.
 Ever heard about the Hacker, who breaks into large companies, searches for bugs, then publishes any security issues, bugs and loopholes? –

-- Ever heard about Amazon, the long tail of virtual goods, a culture of greed, working for Jim Bezos, the richest person on earth? –
+- Ever heard about Amazon, the long tail of virtual goods, a culture of greed in automation, of working for Jim Bezos, the richest person on earth? –

-- Apple, the big hero culture of Steve Jobs, with all those high-priced, excellent devices they develop, making you pay for a UFO HQ in Cupertino? –
+- Apple, the big hero leader culture of Steve Jobs, with all those high-priced, excellent devices they develop, making you pay for their UFO HQ in Cupertino? –

-- Google, an open source anarchy of digging into other people’s information, for searching everything online, for driving more people to their website? –
+- Google, an open source shareholder anarchy digging into other people’s information, for searching everything online, for driving more people to their website? –

 - Uber, the bad child of Sharing Economy, perverting the good idea of car sharing to maximum absurdness, pressing money out of their drivers, worse than before? –

-- Microsoft, defending Windows, their Desktop Operating System natural monopoly, with all kinds of bad Internet Explorers? – offering a deal, best value for money?
+- Microsoft, defending Windows, their Desktop Operating System natural monopoly, with all kinds of bad Internet Explorers? – offering the deal: best value for money?